Is it okay to consume multiple CBD products at the same time?

 Can You Take CBD Oil and CBD Gummies Together?

-If you stay within the legal, recommended dose, there should be no harm in consuming CBD oil at the same time as CBD gummies.
+If you stay within the legal, recommended intake, there should be no harm in consuming CBD oil at the same time as CBD gummies.

 There are some caveats, though.

 Firstly, if you’re new to CBD products you should refrain from combining them.
-Stick with the smallest recommended dose from a CBD oil or gummy, assess your tolerance, and then go from there.
+Stick with the smallest recommended amount from a CBD oil or gummy, assess your tolerance, and then go from there.

-If you discover that you can tolerate that dose but would like a little more, consider increasing it.
+If you discover that you can tolerate that amount but would like a little more, consider increasing it.

-Secondly, refrain from taking multiple products and large doses if you’re taking prescription medications or have a preexisting health condition.
+Secondly, refrain from taking multiple products and large quantities if you’re taking prescription medications or have a preexisting health condition.
 In such cases, it’s best to contact your healthcare provider before using CBD.

 Caution is also advised if you’re not very good at keeping track of how much CBD you have consumed.